RoyalBingBong/exiftool-wrapper/README.md

 ## Motivation
 I needed a module that would give me some basic metadata of media files typical for the web: .jpg, .png, .gif and .webm.
 I found another wrapper for ExifTool, but said wrapper only provided support for buffers, which resulted in problems for webm-files.
-In addition to that I could not filter tags.
-Hence my exiftool-wrapper.
+In addition to that, I wanted to parse local files without the need to read them in node first.

 # Usage
 `metadata()` and `metadataSync()` will return a single object or an array of objects containing the metadata.